BY PASTOR T. O. BANSO

-He was forced to go and work in a piggery, hoping to eat food meant for pigs, but he wasn’t given (Luke 15:15-16).
+He was forced to go and work in a piggery, hoping to eat the food meant for pigs, but he wasn’t given it (Luke 15:15-16).
 If the prodigal son was a Jew, he must have been a shame to himself and his family, because Jews would never touch or keep pigs.
 Pigs were considered unclean (Leviticus 11:7).
-“Young people who obey the law are wise; those who seek out worthless companions bring shame to their parents” (Proverbs 28:7 New Living Translation).
+“Young people who obey the law are wise; those with wild friends bring shame to their parents” (Proverbs 28:7 New Living Translation).

 The accusation brought against the unjust steward in Luke 16 was that he wasted the goods of his rich boss, and he wanted to sack him (verses 1-2).
 Don’t be wasteful; be prudent.

 9. Genuine repentance is the only way out for a sinner.
 The prodigal son returned home after he had wasted all his possessions and hunger taught him a lesson!
 He came to his senses, humbled himself, and returned home (Luke 15:17-21).
 Genuine repentance is the only salvation for every child who has run away from home.
 It is the only solution to the plight of anyone who has abandoned God.

 The father of the prodigal son welcomed him back home and treated him like a son, not like one of his servants as he had requested.
 He threw a party for him (Luke 15:23-24, 32).
 There is joy in the presence of the angels of God over one sinner who repents (verse 10).